Carlsberg hit by rocky Russian market and rising costs

 "It helps paint a picture of a brewery which is not entirely in control of factors which are decisive for earnings," he said.

-Carlsberg, like bigger rivals AB Inbev (ABI.BR), SABMiller SAB.L and Heineken (HEIN.AS), is relying on emerging markets to offset weak beer sales in recession-hit western Europe and help it cope with volatile prices for raw materials like barley, energy and packaging.
+Like bigger rivals AB Inbev (ABI.BR), SABMiller SAB.L and Heineken (HEIN.AS), Carlsberg is relying on emerging markets to offset weak beer sales in recession-hit western European markets as well as rising costs of energy and ingredients like barley.

-The group has built up a market-leading position in Russia in the hope its burgeoning middle classes will drive growth and reduce its reliance on western Europe, which currently accounts for just over 60 percent of sales.
+The group, which makes just over 60 percent of its sales in western Europe, has built up a market leading position in Russia.
+But its business there has been has been hampered by a government drive aimed at curbing alcohol abuse, with measures taken including excise tax increases and a ban on advertising in all media, including the internet.

-However, growth rates in Russia have been has been hurt by a government drive aimed at curbing alcohol abuse, with measures taken including excise tax increases and a ban on advertising in all media, including the internet.
+Carlsberg, whose brands include Baltika and Tuborg, said its sales growth in Russia stalled in the fourth quarter.
+That was better than a broader market decline of 2-3 percent, it said, but down from growth of about 2 percent in the third quarter.

 Carlsberg did give a longer-term target for average growth in adjusted underlying earnings per share of more than 10 percent per year.